akuno-engineer/tgminiapp/README.md

-# Telegram Mini App - Counter
+# Telegram Mini App - Ponzimon Buzzer

-A simple counter Mini App for Telegram built with React JS.
+A fun Ponzimon-themed Mini App for Telegram built with React JS.
+Buzz to shake Ponzimon cards and discover new creatures!

 ## Features

-- Simple counter that increments by +1
-- "Pop" button with haptic feedback
-- Telegram theme integration
-- Responsive design
+- **Ponzimon Logo** - Beautiful branding with the official logo
+- **Card Collection** - Display random Ponzimon cards from a collection of 100+ creatures
+- **BUZZ Button** - Tap to shake the current card and get a new random Ponzimon
+- **Shake Animation** - Smooth shake effect when buzzing
+- **Counter Tracking** - "Buzzed X times" counter to track your interactions
+- **Haptic Feedback** - Tactile feedback on mobile devices
+- **Telegram Theme Integration** - Automatically adapts to light/dark themes
+- **Responsive Design** - Works perfectly on all devices

 ## Setup Instructions